Julia Morris is one of Australia’s most accomplished and celebrated performers.

 The large formats just kept coming, and in 2015 Julia co-hosted the very first Australian season of Network Ten’s hit reality show I’m A Celebrity… Get Me Out Of Here! with Dr Chris Brown.
 I’m A Celebrity has since become a highlight of Ten’s annual TV calendar, shooting each year near the Kruger National Park in South Africa.

-Julia lives in Melbourne with her husband Dan, daughters Ruby and Sophie and their dog, Tootsie.
+Julia lives in Melbourne with her husband Dan, daughters Ruby and Sophie and their dogs, Tootsie and Ken.